debridge-finance/dln-taker/README.md

 The `beneficiary` property defines taker controlled address where the orders (fulfilled on the other chains) would unlock the funds to.

 The `wallet` property defines the private key for the wallet with the funds to fulfill orders.
-The DLN executor will sign transactions on behalf of this wallet.
+The DLN executor will sign transactions on behalf of this wallet, effectively setting approval, transferring funds, performing swaps and fulfillments.

 ```ts
 const config: ExecutorConfig = {